-- 1.4: Course and institutional policies were covered in the syllabus: Attendance Policy and Academic Honesty Policy were both described.
-The Reviewer would have liked to see a link to both policies in the syllabus.
-Note: This is an online course, so the college may have different policies regarding expected activity and engagement in the course. - 1.5: Technology requirements were stated in the syllabus. - 1.6: Prerequisite knowledge and competencies were not covered in the materials. - 1.7: Minimum skills were not covered in course materials/syllabus.
-The Reviewer was not able to locate that information. - 1.8: In an online course it is desirable to have an instructor introduction/biography available for students to access online.
+1.4: Course and institutional policies were covered in the syllabus: Attendance Policy and Academic Honesty Policy were both described.
+The Academic Honesty Policy included a link to the web site.
+The Reviewer applauds that inclusion.
+It is recommended to include a similar link to the Attendance Policy on the college web site.
+1.5: Some of this information is provided in the compendium, bit no instructions for use were located.
+1.6: Prerequisite knowledge and competencies were stated in the syllabus: ETC110.
+1.7: Minimum skills were not covered in course materials/syllabus.
+The Reviewer was not able to locate that information.
+It is implied through passage of ETC110, but not enumerated.
+The Reviewer would like to see those competencies defined.
+1.8: In an online course it is desirable to have an instructor introduction/biography available for students to access online.
 A short introduction with some personal information will humanize the instructor in an online course and allow students to access the information at any time in a face-to-face course.
-The Reviewer only located information pertinent to the instructor's contacts. - 1.9: Difficult to ascertain because no discussion forums were present in the course shell that was reviewed.
-The Reviewer was not able to locate anything to support that activity in the course outline.
+The Reviewer only located information pertinent to the instructor's contact information.
+1.9: The Reviewer was not able to locate anything to support that activity in the course outline/syllabus.

-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are measurable 3 3 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable and consistent with the course-level objectives or competencies.
-3 2 2.3 All learning objectives and competencies are stated clearly and written from the learner's perspective.
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are measurable 3 1 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable and consistent with the course-level objectives or competencies.
+3 1 2.3 All learning objectives and competencies are stated clearly and written from the learner's perspective.
 3 3 2.4 The relationship between learning objectives or competencies and course activities is clearly stated.
 3 2 2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 3
+3 3 Total 1 0

-- 2.1: The course learning objectives are clearly expressed using action-oriented verbs that support measurable activities, expectations, and competencies. - 2.2: The syllabus describes learning objectives using measurable language and verbs.
-Consider mapping these course-level learning objectives to the overall program outcomes/competencies.
-Those would be the outcomes required for accreditation. - 2.3: The course learning objectives clearly state what the learner is to accomplish by the end of the course.
-The Reviewer considers these to be well written. - 2.4: The Reviewer noted an association between learning objectives and the course outline using a Roman Numeral taxonomy.
-The Reviewer recommends strengthening this association/crosswalk using more robust language to define the linkage between objectives and activities. - 2.5: This assumed to be accurate.
+- 2.1: The course learning objectives are expressed using verbs that are difficult to measure, For example, the word "Understand" is used several times, along with the word "Possess".
+The Reviewer encourages the use of verbs that can be mapped to higher order Bloom's Taxonomy, See: https://assessment.trinity.duke.edu/documents/learning_objectives_park.pdf which provides examples.
+These include Recall, identify, recognize, acquire, distinguish, state, define, name, list, label, reproduce, order, etc. - 2.2: The syllabus describes learning objectives using non-measurable language and verbs.
+Also, consider mapping course-level learning objectives to the overall program outcomes/competencies.
+Those would be the outcomes required for program accreditation. - 2.3: The course learning objectives state what the learner is to accomplish by the end of the course, but using language that is difficult to measure.
+(See above.) - 2.4: The Reviewer recommends strengthening the crosswalk between activities and objectives using more robust language to define the linkage.
+This can be accomplished by simply indicating the learning objective adjacent the course activity. - 2.5: This assumed to be accurate.
 The course activities appear to support this requirement.

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 3 3.2 The course grading policy is stated clearly.
 3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied 3 3 to the course grading policy.
-3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 2 being assessed.
+3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 0 being assessed.
 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 1 Total 1 2
+2 1 Total 1 0